What went wrong for Captain Scott and his team to die on the way back from the South Pole?

 oon the 18th of Jamuary 1912.

 In all of his planning Scott had intended there to be four men in the final party that reached the pole.
 He set off on the 1st of November 1911 with sixteen men and various methods of transport, they laid depots of food and supplies, and were turned back in small groups as they got closer to the pole.
 Scott hadn't announced who his Polar Party would be until the last group were due to turn back.
 At the last minute, he decided that Henry "Birdie" Bowers should join the four.
 This meant that all the planned rations and fuel for four now needed to supply five.
-Edgar Evans died on the 17th of Feb 1912 which reduced the party to four again, but only after 6 weeks of five men using rations for four./p>
+Edgar Evans died on the 17th of Feb 1912 which reduced the party to four again, though after 6 weeks of five men using rations for four.

 On the plus side, it meant an extra man to pull the sledge, though Bowers didn't have skis, the other four had them as planned but he had to trudge through deep soft snow by walking.